Shikharkc/Pixar-Educational-Consultancy/src/posts/sample-resume-for-student-visa-(word-+-pdf).md

 *   **Action Verbs:** Start bullet points with strong action verbs (e.g., Managed, Developed, Analyzed, Led, Collaborated).
 *   **Quantify Achievements:** Use numbers to demonstrate impact where possible.
 *   **Tailor It:** Adjust your CV slightly for different programs or universities, highlighting the most relevant experiences and skills.
 *   **Formatting:** Keep it professional, clean, and easy to read.
 Use consistent formatting (font, size, spacing).
-Avoid fancy graphics or colors.
 PDF format is usually best for submission.
 *   **Proofread Meticulously:** Typos and grammatical errors create a poor impression.
 Ask someone to review it.
 *   **Honesty:** All information must be truthful and verifiable.